internetyev/seo-scripts/local-pack-tracker/README.md

 ## Location Lookup

+The script supports three methods for specifying location:

+1. **Coordinates (priority)**: If `lat` and `lon` are provided, the script uses GPS coordinates with the DataForSEO `location_coordinate` parameter.
+This takes priority over other methods.

+2. **Location ID**: If `location_id` is provided, it's used directly.

-The script automatically looks up location IDs from the `dataforseo-locations.csv` file located in the `top-stories` directory.
-If a location name is not found or not provided, it defaults to USA (location code: 2840).
+3. **Location Name**: If `location_name` is provided, the script looks up the location ID from the `dataforseo-locations.csv` file located in the `top-stories` directory.

+If none of the above are provided, it defaults to USA (location code: 2840).

 ## Dependencies